manfromfms/opcrammer_bot/README.md

 # opcrammer_bot
-Telegram bot for opening cramming for chess and some variants.
+A Telegram bot for cramming chess and some of its variants.